microsoft/verona/docs/internal/compiler-steps.md

 The stages (and status) of the MLIR generator are:
 * (in progress) AST lowering to high-level MLIR
+* (prototyping) Foreign code generation and integration
+* (not started) Type representation
 * (not started) Optimisation passes
 * (in progress) Final lowering to LLVM IR

+All of the work above, except the optimisation pass, is required for a fully functional compiler.

 The MLIR code can be found at [`src/mlir`](../../src/mlir).